ymunemasa/data-tutorials/tutorials/hortonworks/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 Then Configs -> Settings.
 We will increase YARN Memory to `8GB (8192MB)`

 ![yarn_memory](/assets/interactive-sql-on-hadoop-with-hive-llap/yarn_memory.png)

+> NOTE: If you see a maximum value of 256 TB, reload your tab until you see a smaller value.

 After that, set the Minimum Container Size to `512MB`.